 Choosing a Mentor

 Students choose thesis advisors at the end of Spring semester.
 Arrangements are made by mutual agreement between mentor and student, and automatically admit the student to the degree program of the advisor's department (Biology, Biochemistry, Human Genetics, Neurobiology and Anatomy, Oncological Sciences, or Pathology).
 All Program faculty members strive to arrange space in their labs so that they can accommodate at least one thesis student from each Molecular Biology Program class.
 The low student/faculty ratio in the Molecular Biology Program contributes to a high level of student choice and to an outstanding training environment.

-Students are admitted to candidacy for the Ph.D. degree after (1) successfully completing the first-year Molecular Biology program of study, and (2) passing the "qualifying" (or "prelim") examination.
+Students are admitted to candidacy for the Ph.D. degree after (1) successfully completing the first-year Molecular Biology program of study including the captone exam, and (2) passing the "qualifying" (or "prelim") examination.
 The qualifying exam is taken before the end of the second year of graduate school and is administered either by the students' thesis committee or by a departmental examining committee.
 The exam entails preparation of written research proposals in areas outside that of the proposed thesis research and subsequent oral defense of the selected proposal(s).

 Upper-level graduate students are required to take a combination totaling three half semesters of Elective (discussed above) and Special Topics Seminar courses.
 In Special Topics Seminar courses, students conduct literature searches, prepare lectures, make presentations, and lead discussions.
 A faculty member usually chooses the general topic, provides a few references, and serves as a resource.
 Examples of recent course topics include: